APPLICATIONS NOW ACCEPTED FOR IAIA'S 2023 INNOVATION GRANTS

 - Research and development of a report and webinar on the state of digital IA practice.

 - Report and case studies from Italy and the Philippines on how COVID-19 has affected public consultation practices in ESIA

 - Participatory development of a basic EIA Guide in English and isiZulu (currently being finalized) that can be used by communities to help them understand EIAs, and therefore, participate more effectively in these processes.

 - Research and development resulting in the current publication "Best Practice Principles for Teaching Impact Assessment" and an upcoming literature review on innovations in cumulative effects assessment.

-- Research and development for new reference document, "Human Health: Ensuring a High Level of Protection," with principles to be considered when examining population and human health in EIA, per the European Union EIA Directive.
+- Research and development for a new reference document, "Human Health: Ensuring a High Level of Protection," with principles to be considered when examining population and human health in EIA, per the European Union EIA Directive.

 - Research and development of a primer, FasTips, and webinar on impact assessment and the circular economy.